ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 __Noun__: Parallelogram
 __Pronunciation__: /ˌparəˈlɛləɡram/

 1. a portmanteau word combining parallel and telegram.
 A message sent each week by the Parallel Project to bright young mathematicians.

 </div>

 ![](/resources/11-13-twelve-days-christmas/santa-simon.png){image align="right"}
 Season’s greetings.
-You will be glad to hear that I have packed in lots of festive cheer into each question this week.
+You will be glad to hear that I have packed lots of festive cheer into each question this week.
 Ho, ho, ho!

 As you all move closer to your exams, you will be getting busier and busier with mocks and revision.
-With that in mind, this is the last Parallel for the rest of the academic year.
+With that in mind, this is the last Parallelogram for the rest of the academic year.

 So, whether you started Parallel this year, or have been doing Parallel since Year 7, I hope that you have felt stretched, challenged, and are now considering continuing with mathematics (and science) next year and beyond.
 Have a wonderful Christmas break.